 c.
-Only full and effective prevention can guarantee respect and reverence for life and the right to life.
-It is a universal and utmost responsibility to prevent losses of life.
+Only full and effective prevention can guarantee respect and reverence for life and guarantee completion of the right to life.
+If life is lost, there may be compensations, yet they are no possible reparation.
+Thus, it is a universal and utmost responsibility to prevent losses of life.

 d.
 The right to life is the absolute duty not to kill.
 Thus, the right to life is a fully reciprocal right, granted by all to all.
+The duty not to kill also bears, in parallel with the right of conscience, a right and sometimes a duty of conscientious objection granted to and vested on anyone facing a situation where one may kill.

-Life as a nonkilling human right
+Life as a nonkilling human right: ending the powers to kill